TheBozzz34/Tello-GUI/README.md

 ## Acknowledgments

     DJI Tello for providing an affordable and accessible drone platform.
-    The developers of Boost.Asio, OpenGL, Dear ImGui, and spdlog for their excellent libraries.
+    The developers of Boost.Asio, OpenGL, Dear ImGui, Google, Sentry.io, and spdlog for their excellent libraries.

 Contact